 CRM software is critical for building and using a database for customer interaction.
 It can help you send automated emails and resolve customer complaints effectively.

-CRM makes it easy for businesses to track lead and customer interactions and optimize sales processes.
+Effective Customer Relationship Management makes it easy for businesses to track lead and customer interactions and optimize sales processes.
 Knowing your customer’s behaviors and needs helps you pivot to meet them.